booch/presentations/Passion_+_Giving/slides.md

 ???

-* The next Sunday, I went to my dad's church (at that time)
+* The next Sunday, I went to my dad's church
+* Most Holy Trinity Catholic church
-    * This is the church you can see from I-70 between downtown and North Grand
+* You can see it from I-70 between downtown and North Grand

 ---
 class: single-image